 How do I store leftover burritos?

-Wrap cooled burritos individually in plastic wrap or aluminum foil and refrigerate for up to 3 days.
-For longer storage, freeze them in airtight bags for up to 3 months.
-Reheat in the oven or microwave until warmed through.
+Wrap cooled burritos individually in plastic wrap or foil.
+Refrigerate for up to 3 days or freeze for 3 months.
+Reheat in a 350°F oven for 15 minutes for best texture.

 What can I substitute for cilantro?